 Next, define the coordinates of the cartesian box, keeping in mind that it should fully cover the heat sink and chip.
 Consider the possible flow motion while deciding where to place the refinement region.

-Go ahead and ‘Generate‘ the fourth mesh.
+Go ahead and ‘Generate’ the fourth mesh.
 This one has an improved discretization around the heat sinks.
-To visualize it clearly, we can create another Mesh clip:
+To visualize it clearly, we can enter the mesh quality environment again:

 By default, the Automatic boundary layers option creates 3 layers.
 However, you can change all of the layer settings, giving you full control over the layer generation.